Black Forest on a Bike: Getting Started

-If you are looking for a terrific day or weekend of activities with the family, then head down to the Black Forest in the south-west of Germany.
-You will discover that a disused iron railway line has been paved over to create a family-friendly and very scenic bike route.
-It’s called the Bähnle-Radweg and is around 30km each way between the picturesque towns of Titisee and Bonndorf, passing through Lenzkirch.
+Begin your adventure with an old iron railway line that has been paved over to create a family-friendly and very scenic bike route.
+It’s called the Bähnle-Radweg and stretches approximately 30km each way between the picturesque towns of Titisee and Bonndorf, while passing through Lenzkirch.

-The route is not circular, so once you arrive in Bonndorf, you will return along the same stretch.
-There isn’t too much to do in Bonndorf and if you arrive much later than 1pm you may struggle to find somewhere open for lunch – this is the sleepy side of the Black Forest after all, so perhaps pack a picnic just in case.
+The route is not circular.
+So once you arrive in Bonndorf, you will return along the same stretch.
+There isn’t too much to do in Bonndorf, and if you arrive much later than 1 pm you may struggle to find somewhere open for lunch, so perhaps pack a picnic just in case.

-Alternatively (or if a full 60km return trip is too much for any of your group) then the almost middle point of the 30km stretch to Bonndorf is Lenzkirch which is highly recommended as a place to stop and have lunch (at either the Brewery or the Campsite) before returning back to Titisee.
+Alternatively (or if a full 60km return trip is too much for any of your group) then the almost-middle point of the 30km stretch to Bonndorf is Lenzkirch.
+Here, you can stop and have lunch (at either the Brewery or the Campsite) before returning back to Titisee.

-Apart from a couple of steep climbs and drops (which are short enough to walk) the entire route is accessible for all members of the family to enjoy as it’s relatively flat or at least merely undulating for almost all of it.
+Apart from occasional steep climbs and drops (which are short enough to walk) the entire route is relatively flat and accessible for all members of the family.

 Geocaching Along the Way

-If you and your family are also geocaching fans then this day out is a real treat as there are some fantastic caches to find all along the route – one or two are pretty tough to find, but very rewarding if you do.
+If you and your family are also geocaching fans, then your day out may be even better, as there are some fantastic caches to find all along the route: one or two are challenging to find, but very rewarding if you do.

 Other Titisee Activities

 When returning to Titisee-Neustadt there is still more to enjoy.
-Whilst Titisee is a sleepy town that pretty much closes down at 8:30pm, during the day it’s absolutely bustling.
+While Titisee is a sleepy town that pretty much closes down at 8:30pm, during the day it’s absolutely bustling.

-We suggest that you book one of the electric donut boats to take out on the lake, which is easy for anyone to use – it’s recommended that you pre-book as they get very busy during the summer and weekends.
-Alternatively, you can just jump in the lake for a swim, find the outdoor pool that is also situated on the lake or simply stroll through the town to do a bit of shopping in the many tourist and cuckoo clock shops.
-Make sure you also stop for a slice of Black Forest Gateaux too!
+Consider booking one of the electric donut boats to take out on the lake, which are easy for anyone to use.
+It is recommended that you pre-book, as they get very busy during the summer and weekends.
+Alternatively, you can just jump in the lake for a swim, find the outdoor pool that is also situated on the lake or simply stroll through the town for a bit of shopping in the many tourist and cuckoo clock shops.
+Make sure you also stop for a slice of Black Forest cake, too!

-If the biking got your adrenaline pumping but didn’t tire you out then head to the Action Forest… if you dare!
+If the biking got your adrenaline pumping but didn’t tire you out then head to the Action Forest, which has a variety of parcours activities… if you dare!

-When the weather is not so good, there is a terrific indoor water park in the town, with several different areas to suit every taste.
+If the weather isn’t cooperating, there is a terrific indoor water park in the town, with several different areas to suit every taste.
 It boasts a relaxing wellness area with indoor/outdoor swim-up cocktail bars for adults as well as a more lively area with over 18 water slides and a wave pool for kids (or big kids).
 This area is nicely sound-proofed too so that those who choose the relaxation area are undisturbed.
 Genius.

 The Rothaus Brewery also isn’t too far from here (by car), and you can arrange in advance to join a tour and a tasting.